turingschool/data_structures_and_algorithms/red_black_trees/README.markdown

  /
 3(R)
 ```
-Property 4 will be violated whenever a new node is inserted on the tree.
+Property 4 will be violated sometimes a new node is inserted on the tree.
 If the Aunt (Uncle) is red we can implement recoloring.
 Parent, Aunt and
-Grandparent should each have the inverse their colors.
+Grandparent should each inverse their colors.

 ```
     5(R)